 McCormick Theological Seminary is a co-sponsor of the Hispanic Summer Program, an academic program of 32 seminaries.
 The program is widely ecumenical and representative of the varieties of Latino/a experience and background and the supporting schools.
 An accredited ATS-related school hosts each session.
 Courses cover a wide range of the theological curriculum and are taught with emphasis on the Latino/a church.
 The Hispanic Summer Program sessions last two weeks, during which time students may take one course for one unit of credit.
-Additional information and applications for registration are available in the Center for the Study of Latin@ Theology and Ministry (http://hispanicsummerprogram.org).
+Additional information and applications for registration are available in El Centro (http://hispanicsummerprogram.org).